AI inference cost / Commercial comparison

 When should I choose direct GPU cloud?

-Choose direct GPU cloud when utilization is high, control matters, and the team can own deployment, monitoring, and incidents.
+Choose direct GPU cloud when utilization is high, runtime control matters, the data path is clear, and the team can own deployment, monitoring, upgrades, rollback, and incidents.
+It is weaker when traffic is bursty, operations capacity is thin, or managed autoscaling would materially reduce idle cost.

 What should I ask managed inference vendors?

-Ask about minimum capacity, cold starts, batching, autoscaling, storage, network transfer, support, model limits, and rollback.
+Ask managed inference vendors about minimum capacity, cold starts, batching, autoscaling, storage, network transfer, support, model limits, rollback, observability, and billing controls.
+Also ask what assumptions drive the quote, and verify current pricing pages before treating the estimate as a buying number.

 Sources